 What is the role of a notary public and a certified translator?

-A certified translator is responsible for producing high quality, accurate and reliable translations that meet professional translation standards.
-They attach a statement of truth or affidavit to the translation to give it legal validity.
+The two roles are quite different.
+The certified translator must produce high quality, accurate and reliable translations that meet professional translation standards.
+The translator attaches a statement of truth or affidavit to their translation to give it legal validity.

 What is the cost of certified document translation vs notarized translations?